biosails/BioX-Workflow-Command-Docs/special-variables.md

 BioX would evaluate the global _indir_ as '/home/user/my\_analysis/data/raw'.
 This behavior can be overridden if you set _coerce\_abs\_dir_ to 0.

-There is also an _indir \_per local rule, which is also evaluated as a full path. \_Indir \_is a chained variable, meaning it gets its value from either the global, if it is the first rule, or the \_outdir_ of the previous rule, unless it is set.
+There is also an _indir_ per local rule, which is also evaluated as a full path. _Indir_ is a chained variable, meaning it gets its value from either the global, if it is the first rule, or the _outdir_ of the previous rule.
+Any variable has a default can be overridden by simply setting it.

 ```
 ---